-Space 220 Restaurant has launched at Epcot!
-We dined at Walt Disney World’s newest themed dining experience on opening day, and wanted to offer impressions on the outer space atmosphere.
-This post features photos & video, Advance Dining Reservation info, seating recommendations, and more commentary.
-(Updated December 1, 2021.)
+Space 220 Restaurant has launched at EPCOT!
+We’ve dined at Walt Disney World’s new themed dining experience for multiple meals, and offer impressions here on the outer space atmosphere.
+This features photos & video, Advance Dining Reservation info, seating request recommendations, 2024 Disney Dining Plan status, and commentary.
+(Updated June 8, 2023.)

 If you’re more interested in the food, see our Space 220 Restaurant Lunch Review.
 That covers the two-course menu, which is available daily in the main dining room from 11:30 am until 3:55 pm.
 The lunch menu costs $55 per adult and $29 for kids.
 The lunch review also compares Space 220 to other Signature Restaurants at Walt Disney World, assessing whether it’s worth the money.